 - 1. The applicant must be the business owner or entrepreneur. - 2.
 The business may be for-profit or non-profit. - 3.
 The business must be physically located within Dane County's Urban County Consortium. - 4.
 The business must have five or fewer employees, including the owner. - 5.
 The business must have been established within the last five years or be ready to start within six months. - 6.
 The applicant must demonstrate a significant effort toward attaining the knowledge, skills, and abilities necessary to successfully implement a new business or expand an existing business.
 Prior to applying for MBL funding applicant must complete a business development training program from one of the following organizations, or an equivalent professional-level small business development program from an organization not listed below: - a.
 City of Madison "Market Ready" program; - b.
 Wisconsin Women's Business Initiative Corporation (WWBIC) coursework; - c.
 UW-Madison Small Business Development Center (SBDC) coursework or training; - d.
-Other- applicant must submit course syllabus or training agenda along with evidence of completion with your application and will be approved by the Loan Review Team. - 7.
-The applicant must schedule a pre-application advising session with OED staff prior to submitting the application to evaluate the business plan, eligibility, and application requirements.
+Other- applicant must submit course syllabus or training agenda along with evidence of successful completion with your application and that must be approved by the Loan Review Team. - 7.
+The applicant must schedule, participate in, and complete a pre-application advising session with OED staff prior to submitting the application to evaluate the business plan, eligibility, and application requirements and will be on the subsequent CDBG Commission meeting agenda.

 Ineligible Businesses.
-The following types of businesses are not eligible for this loan program: adult entertainment; gaming, liquor or tobacco stores; marijuana dispensaries; passive real estate investments; and pyramid business structures.
+The following types of businesses are not eligible for this loan program: adult entertainment; gambling, liquor or tobacco stores; marijuana dispensaries; passive real estate investments; and pyramid business structures.